 - We are building a local community of friendly, creative, highly-motivated programmers in the Berkeley area.

 - We're open to all programming languages, all levels of ability, and all types of programming (machine learning, scientific computing, hardware, systems programming, Web development, game programming, computer graphics, and more).
-If you like things like data science, lisps, logic, puzzles, and esolangs, you will probably find like-minded people here.
+If you like things like data science, lisps, logic, puzzles, esolangs, and mathematics you will probably find like-minded people here.

 - We're working towards the establishment of a local programming space and educational center in Berkeley.